-Assertions MUST contain one <saml:Subject> element with a <saml:NameID> element with Format set to as defined in [SAML2Core].
+Assertions MUST contain one <saml:Subject> element with a <saml:NameID> element which uniquely represents the Subject within the context of the organization (as represented by the CVR number attribute).
+The identifier SHOULD be unique over time.

-''' urn:oasis:names:tc:SAML:2.0:nameid-format:transient or urn:oasis:names:tc:SAML:2.0:nameid-format:persistent '''
+All SAML NameID Format types excluding urn:oasis:names:tc:SAML:2.0:nameid-format:encrypted MAY be used.